minierparedes/frog-blossom-docs/design-docs/architectual-plan.md

         - **Developers**: Containerization streamlines the development and deployment process, providing consistency across different environments (development, testing, production).
 It also facilitates continuous integration and continuous deployment (CI/CD) pipelines, enabling faster delivery of features and updates.
 4. **Security by Design**:
     - **Strategy**: Security considerations are embedded into the architecture and design of the system from the outset.
 Security best practices, such as encryption, authentication, authorization, and data validation, are implemented at every layer of the application to protect against unauthorized access, data breaches, and other security threats.

 ## 6. System Architecture

 ### 6.1 Overview of Layers/Modules

 Front-End Layer: Handles the user interface and client-side logic.
 Back-End Layer: Manages server-side logic, API requests, and database interactions.
 Database Layer: Stores and retrieves all application data.

 ### Backend

-The Frog Blossom CMS application is structured using Clean Architecture principles the following is an overview of the system's layers/modules:
+The Frog Blossom CMS application is structured using Hexagonal architecture principles the following is an overview of the system's layers/modules:

 1. **Entities Layer**:
     - The Entities layer represents the core domain models and business entities of the system.